 Life happens, which means sometimes you need cash fast, and you just don’t have it.
 Whether you need to pay for an emergency root canal or have unexpected home repairs, sometimes life just doesn’t wait for your next paycheck.

-If you’ve spent some quality time researching how to access cash quickly, you might think that online payday loans are the answer.
+If you’ve spent some time researching how to access cash quickly, you might think that online payday loans are the answer.
 Lenders that offer payday loans typically promise you things like quick applications, no credit checks, and expedited approvals.
 They say you’ll get the cold hard cash you need the very next day.
 It’s an easy solution, and hey, what could possibly go wrong?

-Why it’s Best to Avoid Payday Lending
+Why Is it Best To Avoid Payday Lending?

 The interest on your loan can also compound daily, weekly, or monthly.
-This means that interest charges will start accumulating on the interest you already owe, which will inflate your loan balance.
+This means that interest charges will start accumulating on the interest you already owe, which will inflate your loan balance even more.

 Depending on how much you borrowed and your financial situation, compounding interest can make it incredibly difficult for you to pay back the loan.
 Many times borrowers end up taking out additional loans to pay off the payday loan, which can lock them into a seemingly endless cycle of debt.

-You’re also unlikely to be able to borrow a large amount of money because payday and fast cash loan lenders have low maximum borrowing amounts.
+You’re also unlikely to be able to borrow a large amount of money because payday and fast cash loan lenders typically have low maximum borrowing amounts.

 Unlike payday loans, you have to go through a credit check to qualify for a personal loan.
-However, if you have a steady income and meet the lenders’ eligibility requirements, you’re likely to qualify for a lower interest rate than you would if you used an online payday loan.
+However, if you have a steady income and meet the lender’s eligibility requirements, you’re likely to qualify for a lower interest rate than you would if you used an online payday loan.

-And because you can pay your loan off over a longer term, your monthly payments can be very manageable.
+And because you can pay your loan off over a longer term, your monthly payments might be more manageable than a payday loan.
 There also tend to be fewer fees attached to personal loans, and you might be able to borrow more because personal loans have higher loan maximums.

 Personal loans aren’t much more difficult to apply for than payday or fast cash loans.
-You can typically get pre-qualified online by answering a few easy questions about your income, financial history, and occupation.
+You can typically get pre-qualified online by answering a few questions about your income, financial history, and occupation.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.